.

 More Details on LigoLab’s Tiered Pricing Model

-As referenced earlier, LigoLab has embraced a tiered pricing structure.
-This model fosters a deeper alignment with customer interests.
-LigoLab’s success is directly linked to the actual use and value that the pathology lab software provides.
-As your lab grows, your costs correlate with your usage, not just an arbitrary number of accounts.
-This fosters a partnership where efficiency and scalability are paramount.
+As noted earlier, LigoLab offers a tiered pricing model designed to align closely with customer interests.
+With this approach, LigoLab’s success is tied directly to the real value and performance the platform delivers.
+As your lab grows, costs scale with usage, not with arbitrary account limits, creating a true partnership built on efficiency and scalability.

-“With LigoLab, our lab partners have the features and capabilities to match their current needs, plus a clear roadmap for future growth and development,” said LigoLab CEO Suren Avunjian.
-“Our LIS software informatics platform gives them the flexibility to scale up to a higher tier as needed without ever having to change LIS systems.”
+“With LigoLab, our partners have the features and capabilities to match their current needs, plus a clear roadmap for future growth and development,” said LigoLab CEO Suren Avunjian.
+“Our LIS system and lab billing informatics platform give them the flexibility to scale up to a higher tier as needed without ever having to change LIS systems.”

 Below are links for each of LigoLab’s LIS software pricing tiers.
 Click on each link to see what’s included within each tier.